Now that I’ve figured out something to focus on I seem to be getting some momentum going again.

-for four months, i didn’t really record anything serious at all. i haven’t taken a break anywhere near that long since the “lost year” that was 2007. i finally decided (not for the first time) to put some genuine effort into finishing a ridiculously ambitious album that’s been years in the making, and in a short period of time i’ve gone from having a mess of about 150 songs in various stages of completion i had no idea what to do with, to putting together rough sequencing ideas for the first two discs and realizing i could have a rough assembly of the first disc finished within a week.
+For four months I didn’t really record anything serious at all.
+I haven’t taken a break anywhere near that long since the “lost year” that was 2007.
+I finally decided (not for the first time) to put some genuine effort into finishing a ridiculously ambitious album that’s been years in the making, and in a short period of time I’ve gone from having a mess of about a hundred-and-fifty songs in various stages of completion I had no idea what to do with, to putting together rough sequencing ideas for the first two discs and realizing I could have a rough assembly of the first disc finished within a week.

-it took me a long time before i bothered to write any lyrics. once i had words, i recorded it as a glorified tiny song in february 2009, during the sessions for IF I HAD A QUARTER. i left it alone for a while until the summer of that year, when i was recording CREATIVE NIGHTMARES, and then i added drums, bass, and some electric guitar. i mixed the song, but it didn’t feel like album material to me. it felt like it never got to wherever it was supposed to go. so i left it alone.
+It took me a long time before I bothered to write any lyrics.
+Once I had some words, I recorded it as a glorified tiny song in February 2009, during the sessions for IF I HAD A QUARTER.
+I left it alone for a while until the summer of that year when I was recording CREATIVE NIGHTMARES, and then I added drums, bass, and some electric guitar.
+I mixed the song, but it didn’t feel like album material to me.
+It felt like it never got to wherever it was supposed to go.
+So I let it be.

-this is a song that has vexed me for more than two years. normally i would consider it a write-off and save it for an out-takes collection somewhere down the road, but yesterday i thought i’d dump it back on the mixer and mess around with it for fun. couldn’t hurt anything to try.
+This is a song that’s vexed me for more than two years.
+Normally I would consider it a write-off and save it for an out-takes collection somewhere down the road, but yesterday I thought I’d dump it back on the mixer and mess around with it for fun.
+Couldn’t hurt anything to try.

-i recorded about half a dozen tracks of leg slaps (which are sometimes easier to sit in a mix — and always less taxing on the hands — than conventional hand claps when you don’t have anyone else to clap with you), and bounced them down to two stereo tracks to give myself a bit more play. i liked one particular melody from the guitar part that existed in the first mix, so i sang it while slapping my legs, to keep it around on some level.
+I recorded about half a dozen tracks of leg slaps (which are sometimes easier to sit in a mix — and always less taxing on the hands — than conventional hand claps when you don’t have anyone else to clap with you) and bounced them down to two stereo tracks to give myself a bit more play.
+I liked one particular melody from the guitar part that existed in the first mix, so I sang it while slapping my legs to keep it around.

-i left it until today, when i tried a few different approaches behind the drums, and recorded a new vocal track far away from the microphone, using an insane amount of compression (i didn’t end up using it, but it was worth a try). it still felt like i could do more to flesh the song out. add some organ or synth, maybe.
+I left it like that until today, when I tried a few different approaches behind the drums and recorded a new vocal track far away from the microphone using an insane amount of compression (I didn’t end up using it, but it was worth a try).
+Still felt like I could do more to flesh the song out.
+Add some organ or synth, maybe.

-i thought about recording some acoustic guitar, using it as more of a percussive thing, and trying to play something of a drone that would work against the linear harmonic movement of the song. i’ve pretty much avoided using a pick in my guitar-playing for years now, but here it seemed to work really well as an accent. probably didn’t hurt that the guitar i was playing was the 1945 martin 00-17, and the mic was the pearlman TM-LE.
+I thought about recording some acoustic guitar, using it as more of a percussive thing and trying to play a drone that would work against the linear harmonic movement of the song.
+I’ve pretty much avoided using a pick in my guitar-playing for years now, but here it seemed to work really well as an accent.
+Probably didn’t hurt that the guitar I was playing was the 1945 Martin 00-17 and the mic was the Pearlman TM-LE.

-there are many songs like this that have been sitting around, waiting for the right clothes to find them. i’ve been dreading trying to dress some of them, because i hit a wall at some point in the recording process and became a bit of a reluctant tailor where certain songs were concerned. now i’m beginning to see it isn’t always necessary to break that kind of creative wall down with brute force. sometimes it’s easier to leave the wall intact, paint it a different colour, and take a running leap over when no one’s paying attention.
+There are a lot of songs like this that have been sitting around, waiting for the right clothes to find them.
+I’ve been dreading trying to dress some of them, because I hit a wall at some point in the recording process and became a bit of a reluctant tailor where certain songs were concerned.
+Now I’m beginning to see it isn’t always necessary to break that kind of creative wall down with brute force.
+Sometimes it’s easier to leave the wall intact, paint it a different colour, and take a running leap over when no one’s paying attention.